lumy/lumy.github.io/content/pages/home-fr.md

-Title: Bienvenue
-URL:
-save_as: fr/index.html
+Title: Welcome to the blog
 lang: fr
 status: hidden
+save_as: index.html

 Merci